TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

    ```cs
    string rhetosHostAssemblyPath = @"..\..\..\..\..\src\Bookstore.Service\bin\Debug\net6.0\Bookstore.Service.dll";
    ```
+   For Rhetos v4, the path should reference the Bookstore.Service project folder, instead of the assembly in bin folder.
 7. Set Bookstore.Playground as startup project (Project => Set as Startup Project), and run the application with **Ctrl+F5**.
 It should print a few tables and end with "Done.".
 8. Troubleshooting: